HEMS 500. Motor Development of Young Children. 3 Hours.

 HEMS 641.
 Human Disease Prevention, Prevalence and Lifestyle Risk Factors.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online).
 3 credits.
 Examines major categories of diseases, i.e., infectious, noninfectious, acute and chronic, including significant examples in each category.
 Current modalities for the prevention, treatment and control of diseases will be studied.
 In addition, the course will provide learning experiences to prepare students to convey information as health behavior coaches to a variety of audiences, including individual patients/clients, groups, specific priority populations and the general public.

 HEMS 642.
 Theoretical Foundations of Health Behavior Change.
 3 Hours.